Guimoye/cwac-wakeful/README.markdown

 Release Notes
 -------------
+- v1.0.5: updated to Android Studio 1.0 and new AAR publishing system
 - v1.0.4: added exception handler to catch any under-locked `WakeLock` runtime errors
 - v1.0.3: fixed bug in `cancelAlarms()`
 - v1.0.2: fixed manifest for merging, added `cwac-` prefix to JAR